Daniela-Tarifa/plantilla-react-vite-1/README.md

 -Delete/comment out the code at the beginning, and uncomment the code that appears commented out at the bottom of the products.js file in the folder (src/service/products.js).

-## 📦 Installation
-Follow these steps to get the project running:

-- **Install dependencies:**
-npm install
-npm i react-router-dom

-- **Start the development server:** npm run dev

-ATTENTION: If you receive a "SecurityError" or "disabled scripts" error when running npm install, try using Command Prompt or Git Bash instead of PowerShell.

 ---